Sir J. J. School of Art

 The Sir Jamsetjee Jeejeebhoy School of Art (Sir J. J. School of Art) is the oldest art institution in Mumbai, India, and is affiliated with the University of Mumbai.
-The school grants bachelor's degrees in fine art and sculpture, and Master's degrees in fine art.
+The school grants bachelor's (B.F.A) degrees in Painting, ceramic, Metal work, Interior decoration, Textile design and Sculpture as well as master's degrees (M.F.A.) in Portraiture, Creative Painting, Murals, Sculpture, and Printmaking.

 History

 Early history

 The School founded in March 1857, was named after Sir Jamsetjee Jeejebhoy, a businessman and philanthropist who donated Rs.
 100,000 for its endowment.
 Operations were managed by a committee headed by the Chief Justice of Bombay.
 The School's first class was in drawing, and began on 2 March 1857.
 Classes were held at the Elphinstone Institution.
 John Griffiths became Principal of the School in 1865.
 He later became famous for copying the murals in the Ajanta Caves temple complex, a project which lasted from 1872 to 1891, and which the School's students assisted in.

 In 1866, management of the school was taken over by the Government of India.
 Also in 1866, Lockwood Kipling, who had become a professor of the School in 1865, established three ateliers for (i) Decorative Paintings, (ii) Modelling; and (iii) Ornamental Wrought Iron Work, and became its first dean.
 He was the father of the author Rudyard Kipling, who was born on the School's campus.
 In 1878, the school moved to its own building, where it is currently situated.
 The building was designed by architect George Twigge Molecey, in neo Gothic architecture.
 The School campus, including the Kipling House, better known as the Dean's Bungalow, is classified as Grade II heritage structure by the Government of Maharashtra, and underwent a restoration in 2002-2006, and again in 2008.

 Drawing instruction as a subject was introduced in 1879 and a programme for training drawing teachers was started in 1893.
 In 1891, the Lord Reay Art Workshops (now known as the Department of Art-Crafts) were established.